JRMS252/TestRepo/README.md

 # TestRepo
-Testing git stuff using in class lecture recording
+Testing git stuff using in class lecture recording.

+This is a test of editing the readme file.